Shoulder Mobility through Scapular Stability

 It’s worth noting that these movements, executed mindfully and with control, are beneficial in and of themselves.
 Trying the actions in more difficult poses adds variety and challenge.
 But, that isn’t necessary in order for them to be effective.
 For purely therapeutic purposes, you could choose to stay with the simpler poses and focus on observing which portions of the movement feel easy vs difficult.
 Or, if there are significant differences between left and right.
 Many people have some degree of weakness in their scapular stabilizers, and can gain much in terms of shoulder strength, posture, rotator cuff stability, and general functionality from doing even the simplest of the exercises outlined here.
 “Achieving” the more difficult versions shouldn’t necessarily be seen as an end goal.

-One thought on “Shoulder Mobility through Scapular Stability
+1 thoughts on “Shoulder Mobility through Scapular Stability

 1. Pingback: Three Moves to Increase Muscle Mobility - Four Fitness Website - FrankRolls